sikelos13/reactive-thesis/README.md

 ```
 '-f, || --findOperator <name>', 'find the use of a specific rxjs operator'
-'-o, || --operatorsInUse <directory>', 'find all operators of rxjs library that are used in the file and export them in csv file
+'-o, || --operatorsInUse <directory>', 'find all operators of rxjs library that are used in the file and export them in csv file'
+'-s, || --subjectInUse <directory>', 'find all subject constructors and its alias of rxjs library that are used in the file and export them in csv file'
 ```

 _Disclaimer:_